Box Build Assembly

 PGF Technology Group adheres to ISO 9001:2015 and ISO 13485:2016 quality certifications.
 Our staff is trained in IPC 610 and 620 and IPC Class 2 and 3.
 In addition to our comprehensive Box Build Assembly services, we provide packaging, labeling, and barcoding.
 If your organization requires cost-effective and reliable Box Build Assembly services, contact us or request a quote today.

-Download our eBook, Key Considerations for Medical PCB Assembly, for an overview of the important considerations for designing and assembling these small yet dense layouts.Get Your eBook Now
+Download our eBook, Key Considerations for Medical PCB Assembly or The Shortcut to Success: A Road Map to PCBA Prototypes for overviews of the important considerations for assemblies!Get Your eBook Now